 If you’re not one of the lucky ones, don’t worry.
 All is not lost.
 This advice is intended to help you fight a parking ticket when you believe it has been wrongly issued.
 Following these three tips will give you the best sporting chance of beating an unfair system.

 Arming yourself with evidence

 Making yourself into a bit of a detective in your battle against a parking ticket takes less effort than you think.
 There’s no need to find yourself a deerstalker hat – think more CSI than Sherlock Holmes.
 Arming yourself with a camera, including the one built into your phone, can give you enough evidence to give you grounds to reject a parking ticket.
-Signs which tell you what’s allowed and not allowed are not used to anyone when they’re hidden behind an overgrown tree or bush.
+Signs which tell you what’s allowed and not allowed cannot be seen by anyone when they’re hidden behind an overgrown tree or bush.
 A photo showing this will stand you in great stead when you claim that a ticket was unfairly issued.
 Say cheese!

 Fire hydrants are an important part of New York City streets.
 And not just for the neighborhood dogs.
 Parking within fifteen feet of one of these doggy toilets is guaranteed to land you with a fine, but in such instances, the distance is judged more often than it is measured.
 Being able to pull out a tape measure and prove you’re within the allowed distance will leave you feeling smug and happy that you can appeal your ticket.
 Just make sure to get a photo of this too.

 To make sure your evidence is going to be satisfactory, check it against the official recommendations.

 Don’t let them get you on insufficient evidence, Inspector!

 If you’re fighting a parking ticket, you’re going to need to know you’re stuff.
 Knowing the rules and regulations and proving that you were right is crucial to query a ticket successfully.